-Constructive sales.
-The Fund's entry into an option or other contract could be treated as the "constructive sale" of an "appreciated financial position," causing it to realize gain, but not loss, on the position.
+Short selling and constructive sales.
+The Fund may enter into various options, futures and forward contracts, and is authorized to engage in short selling, including "short sales against the box."
+The Fund's entry into a short sale transaction or an option or other contract could be treated as the "constructive sale" of an "appreciated financial position," causing it to realize gain, but not loss, on the position.

 Securities lending transactions.
-The Fund obtains additional income by lending its securities, typically to brokers.
-All amounts that are paid to the Fund in a securities lending transaction, including substitute dividend and interest payments, are treated as a "fee" for the temporary use of property.
+The Fund may obtain additional income by lending its securities, typically to brokers.
+All amounts that are paid to the Fund in a securities lending transaction, including substitute dividend or interest payments, are treated as a "fee" for the temporary use of property.
 As a result, any substitute dividend payments received by the Fund are neither qualified dividend income eligible for taxation at reduced long-term capital gain rates in the case of individual shareholders nor eligible for the corporate dividends received deduction in the case of corporate shareholders.
-Similarly, any substitute interest payments will not be qualified interest income exempt from U.S. withholding tax at source in the case of non-U.S. investors.
+Similarly, any foreign tax withheld on payments made "in lieu of" dividends or interest will not qualify for the pass-through of foreign tax credits to shareholders.